Daffanugraha/Website-Supply-chain/README.md

 ## 📌 Overview

-**SC-Literature Intelligence** is a Retrieval-Augmented Generation (RAG) system designed to synthesize and analyze scientific literature on **Artificial Intelligence applications in the Supply Chain** domain.
-It specifically targets supply chain risk management (SCRM) and resilience research.
+**SC-Literature Intelligence** is a Retrieval-Augmented Generation (RAG) system designed to synthesize and analyze scientific literature on **Artificial Intelligence applications in the Supply Chain** domain — particularly supply chain risk management (SCRM) and resilience.

 ### Problem Statement

-The rapid growth of AI-related supply chain publications has created a major challenge: thousands of scientific abstracts are published every year across hundreds of journals and conferences, making it practically impossible to manually synthesize knowledge, trace research trends, identify gaps, or compare methodologies at scale.
+The rapid growth of AI-related supply chain publications creates a critical challenge: thousands of scientific abstracts are published every year across hundreds of journals and conferences, making it practically impossible to manually synthesize knowledge, trace research trends, identify gaps, or compare methodologies at scale.

-Conventional keyword-based search engines return document lists but cannot reason across documents.
-Static topic modeling produces uninterpretable clusters with no interactive capability.
+Conventional keyword-based search returns document lists but cannot reason across documents.
+Static topic modeling produces uninterpretable clusters.
 Manual literature review is time-consuming, non-scalable, and prone to subjective bias.
+LLMs used directly without retrieval produce hallucinations — fabricating information not grounded in actual sources.

 ### Solution

-This system integrates retrieval-based document grounding with LLM generative synthesis, enabling researchers to ask natural-language research questions and receive evidence-based, citation-backed answers grounded strictly in the scientific literature.
+This system integrates **retrieval-based document grounding** with **LLM generative synthesis** via the RAG paradigm.
+Researchers can ask natural-language research questions and receive structured, evidence-based, citation-backed answers grounded strictly in 18,235 scientific papers.

 ### Four Core Synthesis Tasks